chrimson/ML-LTE-RFF/src/README.md

 Assumes every UE has the same base RMC with no deviation

-LTE_Uplinj_RMC.m is for reference only
+LTE_Uplink_RMC.m is for reference only